devopsplaybook-io/kubernetes-web-lightclient/README.md

 Kubernetes Web LightClient is a web based user interface for Kubernetes.
 In it's current version it has the following features:

-- List: Deployment, StatefulSet, DeamonSet, Pod, ConfigMap, Nodes, Secrets, PVC
+- List: Deployment, StatefulSet, DeamonSet, Pod, ConfigMap, Nodes, Secrets, PVC, Namespace
-- For Pod: Delete pod, display pod log.
+- For Pod: Delete, Display Log.
+- For Deployments: Rollout restart.

 ![](docs/images/screenshot.png?raw=true)